VGP/vgp-assembly/tutorials/DNAnexus_workflow_1.6_tutorial.md

 Remember to move the **s2** file `fArcCen1_s2.fasta.gz` to the `intermediates` folder by "drag and drop".

-**!)** During the scaffolding steps like this, besides an improvement in the assembly metrics, it is expectable a decrease in the _contig N50_ due to contig break down.
+**!)** During the scaffolding steps like this, besides improvement in the assembly metrics, it is expectable a decrease in the _contig N50_ due to contig break down.

 <br/>